AgoraIO/Docs-Source/cloud-recording/develop/composite-mode.md

 ![](https://web-cdn.agora.io/docs-files/1619530186898)

 The recording service generates one M3U8 file and multiple TS files.
 If you set `avFileType` as `["hls","mp4"]` when calling the [`start`](../reference/rest-api/start) method, the recording service also generates MP4 files, which include the audio and video of all users in the channel.

+This guide explains how to implement composite recording using Cloud Recording REST API.

 ## Implementation